i-MSCP/plugins/incubator/HelloWorld/README.md

-## i-MSCP HelloWorld plugin v0.0.4
+## i-MSCP HelloWorld plugin v0.0.5

-Plugin sample for i-MSCP that simply says 'Hello World' when login page is loaded.
+i-MSCP plugin simply says 'Hello World' when login page is loaded.

+### Introduction

+This plugin is only intented to show how to create an i-MSCP plugin.
+It doesn't show the full power of the i-MSCP plugin API such as the backend part, nor the integrated tools such as those which help to maintain the database schema.

+### Requirements

+- i-MSCP versions >= 1.1.0-rc4.7

+### Installation

+1. Login into the panel as admin and go to the plugin management interface
+2. Upload the plugin archive
+3. Activate the plugin

+### Update

+1. Login into the panel as admin and go to the plugin management interface
+2. Upload the plugin archive
+3. Update the plugin list

-### LICENSE
+### License

-Copyright (C) 2010-2013 by Laurent Declercq <l.declercq@nuxwin.com>
+Copyright (C) 2010-2014 by Laurent Declercq <l.declercq@nuxwin.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by